MightyMon/WhiteEye/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## SQL Setup Guide
+## PostgreSQL Setup Guide

-This project uses a SQL database.
-To set up the database, follow these steps:
+This project uses a PostgreSQL database and Prisma as an ORM.
+To set up the database using Docker, follow these steps:

-1. Install MySQL:
+1. Install Docker:

+    *   Follow the instructions on the [Docker website](https://docs.docker.com/get-docker/).

+2. Run the PostgreSQL Docker container:

     ```bash
-    sudo apt-get update
-    sudo apt-get install mysql-server
+    docker run --name whiteeye-db -e POSTGRES_USER=whiteeye -e POSTGRES_PASSWORD=password -e POSTGRES_DB=whiteeye -p 5432:5432 -d postgres
     ```

-2. Create a database:

-    ```sql
-    CREATE DATABASE whiteeye;
+3. Create the `.env` file:

+    *   Create a `.env` file in the root of the project and add the following environment variable:

         ```

-3. Create a user and grant privileges:

-    ```sql
-    CREATE USER 'whiteeye'@'localhost' IDENTIFIED BY 'password';
-    GRANT ALL PRIVILEGES ON whiteeye.* TO 'whiteeye'@'localhost';
-    FLUSH PRIVILEGES;
+        DATABASE_URL="postgresql://whiteeye:password@localhost:5432/whiteeye?schema=public"
         ```

+    *   You can also create an `example.env` file with the same content for other developers to use.

-4. Configure the application to use the database:
+4. Configure Prisma:

-    *   Update the database connection settings in the `.env` file.
+    *   Update the `DATABASE_URL` in the `.env` file to match your PostgreSQL connection settings.
+    *   Run `npx prisma migrate dev` to create the database schema.
+    *   Run `npx prisma generate` to generate the Prisma client.

+5. Connect to the PostgreSQL database:

+    *   You can use a PostgreSQL client like `psql` to connect to the database.

+6. Run the application:

+    *   Run `npm run dev` to start the development server.

 ```